renovatebot/github-action/README.md

-# GitHub Action Renovate
+# Renovate Github Action for Apache Solr

-GitHub Action to run Renovate self-hosted.
+GitHub Action to run Renovate self-hosted for the Apache Solr

+This action configuration is forked from https://github.com/renovatebot/github-action.

+See `.github/workflows/renovate.yml` for the workflow and `solr/` folder for custom config.
+Below are the original instructions from the forked project.

 <a name="toc"></a>